jason9264/intis_landing_page/README.md

-# landing-page
+# landing_page
-Landing Page for a hypothetical business
+Landing Page for a hypothetical fragrance business, practice with HTML and designing with CSS